-There were quality assurance systems in place to drive quality improvement which included regular audits and satisfaction questionnaires.
-There was a system to ensure medical device alerts, safety bulletins; serious adverse incident alerts and staffing alerts were appropriately reviewed.
+There were quality assurance systems in place to drive quality improvement which included monthly monitoring visits and satisfaction questionnaires.

 Discussion with the registered manager confirmed that information in regard to current best practice guidelines was made available to staff.
 Staff were provided with mandatory training and additional training opportunities relevant to any specific needs of the residents.